 1. Provide proactive support

-As mentioned in our introduction, efficient customer service is not just about supporting customers, but an opportunity grown revenue and drive more sales.
+Efficient customer service is not just about supporting customers, but an opportunity to grow revenue and drive more sales.
 That’s where proactive support comes in.

-It’s also great way to exceed customer expectations and reach out to customers before being prompted to do so.
-Proactivity helps manage the amount of incoming inquires ensuring your customer service tickets don’t pile up!
+It’s also a great way to exceed customer expectations and reach out to customers before being prompted to do so.
+Proactivity helps manage the number of incoming inquiries ensuring your customer service tickets don’t pile up!

 Proactive vs reactive